mharizanova8703/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
 # Description
-# This project has the following features:
+# This scheduler has the following features:
 * A header with local time that updates live
 * Seven Input Entries
 * A Save button that saves items to local storage